YuJa Panorama for Digital Accessibility in D2L

 - Accessibility Score Indicators – Simple colored gauges (red, orange, green) show the accessibility level of each file.

 - Panorama will be enabled in all courses and thoroughly identifies accessibility issues.
-It's important to note, however, that while Panorama flags accessibility problems, instructors prioritize which issues need fixing.
+It's important to note that while Panorama flags accessibility problems, faculty are responsible for reviewing and making sure all digital content used in their course (including that in D2L) meets the accessibility guidelines.

-- Ensuring accessibility in course materials is a key responsibility of the employee.
-However, employees are not expected to navigate this process alone.
-While the implementation of changes must be made by faculty, support is readily available from ID and the Office of Accessibility to provide guidance, tools, and resources.
+- Ensuring accessibility in course materials is a key responsibility of the faculty member.
+However, faculty are not expected to navigate this process alone.
+While the implementation of changes must be made by faculty, support is readily available from Instructional Design & Technology and the Office of Accessibility to provide guidance, tools, and resources.

 - The Faculty and Leader roles in D2L will find icons by each D2L page and files that you can select to find the document’s Accessibility Score and Alternate Formats.
 For each accessibility issue identified, written information, occasional videos, and step-by-step instructions are offered addressing accessibility and ensuring materials are compliant with industry best practices.